Township Snippets

 and then Wilson to Devon Avenues

-Accident Reported
+An Accident Reported in 1876

-Township Voters Say NO to Annexation
+Township Voters Say NO to

 Lake View would have been annex in 1887 if it was not the desire by citizens to only annex part of the township south of Belmont Avenue.
 Instead the entire township voted for a city charter and won the election to be a city, per this September 1887 editorial.